feature-engine/feature_engine/docs/user_guide/selection/DropHighPSIFeatures.rst

 .. code:: python

     base, test = transformer._split_dataframe(X)

 **Case 2: split data based on variable (cut_off is numerical value)**

-:class:`DropHighPSIFeatures()` allows the user to define the column used to make the split.
-This is particularly relevant when it is used with the `cut-off` argument that represents the threshold used to split the input dataframe for computing the PSI values.
+:class:`DropHighPSIFeatures()` allows to define the column used to split the dataframe.
+Two options are then available to the user:

-Let's illustrate how it works with a simple example
+- Split by proportion.
+This is an approach similar to the one described in the first use case.
+- Split by threshold.
+Using the `cut_off` argument, the user can define the specific threshold for the split.

+A real life example for this case is the use of the customer ID or contract ID to split the dataframe.
+These ID's are often increasing over time which justify their use to assess population shift in the features.

 .. code:: python